alirazadeveloper/Youtube_vedios_data-/README.md

 # Youtube_vedios_data-
 The publicly available YouTube video data is compiled into short clips for educational and research purposes.
-The selected clips do not harm or misrepresent the content creators or any individuals featured in the video.
+The selected clips do not misrepresent the content creators or any individuals featured in the video.

 # Attribution